D3SOX/microg-play-store-workarounds/README.md

 Tricky Store OSS
 ```

-CorePatch was also present while migrating `com.android.vending` from microG's differently signed FakeStore package to Google's Play Store.
-Whether a signature-compatibility workaround is needed depends on the ROM and package state.
+CorePatch was also present during the move from microG's differently signed FakeStore package to Google's Play Store.
+Whether you need a signature-compatibility workaround depends on the ROM and current package state.

 Other root managers and Zygisk implementations may work.
-Follow the current upstream requirements of the integrity modules you choose rather than copying one old stack indefinitely.
+Follow the current upstream requirements for the integrity modules you use instead of copying this stack indefinitely.

 ## Reference result

-The final tested state was verified with [Play Integrity API Checker](https://play.google.com/store/apps/details?id=gr.nikolasspyr.integritycheck) installed through the real Play Store:
+On the reference device, [Play Integrity API Checker](https://play.google.com/store/apps/details?id=gr.nikolasspyr.integritycheck), installed through the real Play Store, returned:

 ```json
 {